 Around 55 per cent of all pork consumed in Australia is from pigs farmed in Australia.
-When buying pork, regardless of the cuts, there are logos and terms you should be aware of.
+When buying pork, ham or bacon, there are logos and terms you should be aware of.

 To learn more about the PorkMark program, visit our PorkMark Explained webpage.

 In addition, sellers of pork raised under the APIQ✓® Free Range and Outdoor Bred: Raised Indoors on Straw production systems can be licenced to use the following certified trade marks:

 While all fresh pork is Australian, around 45 per cent of all pork consumed in Australia is imported mostly from countries in Europe or North America.
 Australia’s import requirements mean that imported pork must be cooked for a certain time and temperature to ensure that any pig diseases present in the meat are rendered inactive.
 Most of this imported product goes into processed pork (e.g. ham and bacon), with the remainder marketed as pre-cooked pork (e.g. pulled pork or pork ribs).
 Imported pork makes up around 75 per cent of the processed pork sector.

 Country of Origin Labelling

 From this date, it is mandatory for all businesses selling food to adhere to this new labelling system.
 Manufacturers are required to state the percentage of Australian ingredients contained in their product as well as list the country of origin on the product label.
 The labels use the ‘Australian Pork’ kangaroo symbol, text and a bar chart to show the percentage of Australian ingredients.

 - Grown in Australia or Australian Pork: 100 per cent of the ingredients are Australian grown

 - Product of Australia: 100 per cent of the ingredients are Australian and all major processing has been done in Australia

 - Made in Australia from at least XX% Australian ingredients: major processing has been done in Australia but could potentially contain imported ingredients.